v6d-io/v6d/charts/vineyard/README.md

 License
 -------

-**libvineyard** is distributed under [Apache License 2.0](https://github.com/alibaba/libvineyard/blob/main/LICENSE).
+**vineyard** is distributed under [Apache License 2.0](https://github.com/alibaba/libvineyard/blob/main/LICENSE).
-Please note that third-party libraries may not have the same license as libvineyard.
+Please note that third-party libraries may not have the same license as vineyard.